l1jer/woocommerce-stock-sync-pronto-api/README.md

 * Version number update for release management
 * Fixed timezone issue with batch scheduling to correctly use Sydney time (AEST/AEDT) instead of UTC
 * Improved logging for scheduled batch times showing both Sydney and UTC times

+### 1.3.2
+* Added Test API Connection button to Stock Sync Status page to verify selected API credentials and display SUCCESS or FAIL based on the response.

+### 1.3.1
+* Added dropdown menu in Stock Sync Status page to select from all available API usernames and passwords (displaying website URL instead of credentials).
+Selection updates dynamically via AJAX without needing to click save.

 ### 1.3.0
 * Added dynamic API credentials management based on website context